 Are Lifetime's income payments protected from inflation?

-Lifetime can offer an inflation-protected income for life product whereby your guaranteed income increases each year in line with inflation as calculated by the Consumer Price Index (CPI) up to a maximum of 3% per annum.
-The income rate on this product is 30% lower than our published and non-indexed income rates.
+Lifetime can offer an inflation-protected income for life product whereby your guaranteed income increases each year in line with New Zealand Superannuation.
+The income rate on this product is 70% of our published and non-indexed income rates.
 For example, a 65-year-old would receive 5.00% per annum after fees and tax for a non-indexed product but initially only 3.50% per annum after fees and tax for an indexed product.

 You therefore receive less income today but get increasingly more income in the future.
 However, in the current low inflation environment, we expect the average investor to be better off by choosing a non-inflation protected product.